Nanny Background Report FAQ

 A private investigator is licensed and needs to adhere by the Fair Credit Reporting Act for investigation activities to verify their sources, receive signed consent from the subject, etc. Sort of like comparing a blogger to a journalist.
 The private investigator will also usually have varied investigative training and research techniques under their belt.
 A private investigator can customize their work to the client vs. having an auto-pilot focus on printing out a report.
 Think dossier vs. data table.

-What is the take-away message that parents need to know in screening their nanny?
+What is the take-away message that parents need to know when choosing a nanny background report service?

-A background screen is not a guarantee for safety.
+A background screen is not a guarantee of safety.
 It’s a supplementary assessment tool for them to use to make their own hiring decision.
-Also, you get what you pay for.
-A quality report will take time and an experienced researcher.
+A nanny background report should be used in conjunction with a thorough interview and reference checks.
+A quality nanny background report will take time and an experienced researcher – you get what you pay for.